develop-me/bootcamp--week-01-02--html-and-css/scripts/16--css--colours/README.md

 Three part hexadecimal format

 Each single or pair represent 0-255 in R, G, or B channel

+Each channel is represented by eight bits.
+Thus, there are 24 bits used to specify a web color

+Use hotpink hex code #ff69b4 for demo

 - `#FF0000` = R: FF, G: 00, B: 00
 - `#EEF4F1` = R: EE, G: F4, B: F1